lawrennd/neurips2014/README.md

 ### 28th October 2014 Neil D. Lawrence

+### Updated September 2021 with missing notebooks for retrospective analysis.

+The notebook for tracking the final destination of rejected papers is [here](https://github.com/lawrennd/neurips2014/blob/master/notebooks/where-do-rejected-papers-go.ipynb).
+The notebook for simulating the conference with 50% subjectivity is [here](https://github.com/lawrennd/neurips2014/blob/master/notebooks/neurips-simulation.ipynb).

 #### Updated June 2021 with the retropsective analysis of the NeurIPS Experiment

 In June 2021 Neil gave a talk at the Computer Lab which showed a retrospective analysis of the papers in the 2014 conference, tracking what their citations were, and also tracking the fate of rejected papers.
-The notebook for tracking the citations of papers is [here](https://github.com/lawrennd/neurips2014/blob/master/notebooks/Measuring%20Impact%20of%20Papers%20Using%20Semantic%20Scholar.ipynb), and the notebook for tracking the final destination of rejected papers is [here](https://github.com/lawrennd/neurips2014/blob/master/notebooks/where-do-rejected-papers-go.ipynb).
+The notebook for tracking the citations of papers is [here](https://github.com/lawrennd/neurips2014/blob/master/notebooks/Measuring%20Impact%20of%20Papers%20Using%20Semantic%20Scholar.ipynb).

 #### Updated May 2021 with pip installable cmtutils library